 In the early days

-- Be prepared to listen to the same things again and again.
+- Be prepared to listen: it might help the bereaved person to talk about what’s happened.
+They might repeat the same things over again.
 Don’t interrupt, but do show that you have listened to what you have been told.
-‘Last time you told me that …….
-What happened after that time?’
+For example, you could say ‘Last time you told me that …….
+What happened after that?’

-- Don’t feel you have to have the answers to all the bereaved person’s questions.
+- Don’t feel you should have all the answers: a bereaved person might have a lot of questions, but don’t feel that you need to know all the answers.
 It is okay to say, ‘I don’t know,’ or, ‘I’m not sure,’ if appropriate.
+Perhaps you could help them to find out the answers they need?

-- Be sparing about sharing your own experiences of bereavement, unless you are specifically asked, ‘What did you feel when … died?’.
-The recently bereaved person is consumed by their own loss and doesn’t usually have the capacity to cope with other people’s stories.
+- Be sparing with your own experiences: if you’ve suffered a bereavement, it might be tempting to share your own stories, to show that you understand.
+But try to resist this urge, unless you are specifically asked, ‘What did you feel when … died?’.
+The recently bereaved person will be consumed by their own loss and won’t usually have the capacity to cope with other people’s stories.

-- Share your own memories of the person who has died.
-For example, ‘Do you remember when we ...?’ or, ‘... may not have told you about this, but when we ...’
+- Share positive memories: it might help the bereaved person to remember happy times with the person who has died.
+For example, you might say, ‘Do you remember when we ...?’ or, ‘... may not have told you about this, but when we ...’

 Over the weeks and months ahead

-- Keep inviting the bereaved person to your normal joint activities, whether they are an organised activity or just meeting up for a coffee or lunch.
-You may get several refusals but if you can avoid seeming to nag the bereaved person, they will often be grateful to do something normal and ordinary, especially if it is for a specific predictable period of time.
+- Keep inviting the bereaved person to activities: keep the lines of communication open by continuing to invite the bereaved person to activities that you might normally do together.
+This might be an organised club or activity, or just meeting up for coffee or lunch.
+You may get several refusals but, if you can avoid seeming to nag the bereaved person, they might be grateful to see you or do something ordinary, especially if it is for a specific predictable period of time.

-- Be mindful of special dates, such as Christmas, birthdays and anniversaries, including the anniversaries of the death and the funeral.
-Offer choices to the bereaved person, but be aware that some people may prefer to be alone with their memories on these dates.
+- Be mindful of special dates - Christmas, birthdays and anniversaries, including the anniversaries of the death and the funeral can be particularly difficult for the bereaved person.
+Show them that you are thinking about them at these times, but offer choices.
+Be aware that some people may prefer to be alone with their memories on these dates.

 What do I say to someone who is bereaved and has dementia?